vitessio/vt/README.md

 ---

-This version includes an example workflow for `vt key` and clarifies the role of `vt benchstat`.
+This version includes an example workflow for `vt keys` and clarifies the role of `vt benchstat`.
 Let me know if anything else needs adjustment.